CFA Information Session

 - Other work experience or special needs

-The résumé and cover letter must be turned in at 610 TNRB by Friday, 8 December.
+The résumé and cover letter must be turned in at 610 TNRB or emailed to email@example.com by Friday, December 22.
 A panel of professors will review the materials and choose the five recipients.

 Students not chosen for the CFA Institute scholarship may have the option of participating in the Peery Foundation’s reimbursement program.
 Through this program, test and registration fees are reimbursed if the exam is passed and the participant was a BYU student when registration for the exam was completed.
 To apply for reimbursement, please submit a copy of the exam registration costs (late registration costs are not reimbursed) and a copy of the final results to room 610 TNRB within two weeks of the CFA exam results being posted.
 Reimbursements may take up to six weeks to process.